404GamerNotFound/system-update-and-cleanup-bash-script/README.md

-# System Update and Cleanup Script
+# System Update and Cleanup Scripts

-This script `system_update_and_cleanup.sh` is designed to automate the process of updating and cleaning up a Debian-based Linux system.
-It updates the package list, upgrades all packages, performs a distribution upgrade, removes obsolete packages, and cleans up the local package cache.
-If necessary, it also prompts for a system restart.
+Those scripts are designed to automate the process of updating and cleaning up a Debian-based Linux system.
+They update the packages list, upgrade all packages, remove obsolete packages and clean up the local package cache.
+If necessary, a system restart is also performed before cleaning up.

 ## Requirements